bilaldadi/bilaldadi/README.md

 - 💬 Ask me about anything you want
 - 📫 How to reach me: at instagram @bilal.d7
 - ⚡ facts about me :
-                        - Fast Learner
+                        - Fast learner
-                        - Good Team Player
+                        - Good team player
-                        - Social Person who love to meet new peopel everyday
+                        - Social person who love to meet new people everyday